osg-htc/docs/docs/other/firewall.md

 Firewall Considerations
 =======================

+Services run at a site need to communicate with the distributed OSG fabric of services.
+For instance, the OSG Factory hosts need to communicate with CEs in order for the CEs to receive any work.
-In order for hosts such as CEs to communicate with the OSG Factory hosts, firewall rules should be added to allow the following connections:
+In order for the OSG Factory hosts to communicate with your site's services, firewall rules should be added to your hosts to allow the following connections:

 !!! note
     -   Inbound hosts only apply to certain collaborations (including the OSPool).